13 min read

 Even though the police form says it must be handwritten, there’s no legal requirement to do this.
 We always fill out the form by computer and this has never been a problem as long as there’s a signature on it.

-Sometimes, Brisbane City Council might ask you to fill out their own Notice of Intention form, but you’re not legally required to do this.
-Just send them a copy of the same form that you’ve sent to the police.
+Sometimes, Brisbane City Council might ask you to fill out their own Notice of Intention online form, but you’re not legally required to do this.
+Just email them a copy of the same form that you’ve sent to the police.

 Some parts of the form won’t be relevant to your event.